fastapi/fastapi/docs/en/docs/async.md

 ## Asynchronous Code

-**Asynchronous code** refers to the process of how a program does two things at the same time.
+**Asynchronous code** are instructions for a program to do two things at the same time.
 To do this, the asynchronous code tells the program that it needs to wait until `something slow` to finish doing its task.
 Meanwhile, the program can work on another task while it waits for `something slow` and can return to `something slow` to see if it's finished its tasks.

 It's called "asynchronous" because the program doesn't have to be synchronized with `something slow`, or wait for it to be complete before it can do something else.
 This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.